-Small yet perfectly formed, we’ve been skiing snow-sure Fieberbrunn since the mid 90’s and are the Fieberbrunn Experts.
-Now lift-linked with Saalbach-Hinterglemm and offering 270 kilometres of piste to satiate even the hungriest of mileage-monsters, Fieberbrunn is our most popular resort and is ideal for all abilities, families, freeriders and short breaks.
+Small yet perfectly formed, we’ve been skiing snow-sure Fieberbrunn since the mid-90’s and are the Fieberbrunn Experts.
+Lift-linked with Saalbach-Hinterglemm and offering 270 kilometres of piste to satiate even the hungriest of mileage-monsters, Fieberbrunn is our second home, our most popular resort and ideal for all abilities, families, freeriders and short breaks.

-Kitzbühel is a unique, atmospheric town steeped in skiing history and host to the annual, world-famous Hahnenkamm World Cup downhill race.
-With its colourful medieval buildings, the resort centre has an international, sophisticated and vibrant feel and 200 kilometres of piste are on offer for all abilities to explore.
+Kitzbühel is an international, atmospheric town steeped in skiing history and host to the annual, world-famous Hahnenkamm World Cup downhill race.
+With its colourful medieval buildings, the resort centre has an upmarket and vibrant feel, some outstanding Hotels and 200 kilometres of piste for all abilities to explore.

-The Ski Circus Saalbach-Hinterglemm-Leogang-Fieberbrunn is one of the most modern and extensive ski areas in Europe and offers an impressive 270 kilometres of lift-linked piste and some wonderful mountain huts and restaurants.
-Saalbach and the resort of Hinterglemm just 4 kilometres further up the valley offer plenty of Hotel options and both resorts enjoy an excellent reputation for lively après-ski and nightlife.
+The Ski Circus Saalbach-Hinterglemm-Leogang-Fieberbrunn is one of the most modern and extensive ski areas in Europe and offers an impressive 270 kilometres of pistes and some wonderful mountain huts and restaurants.
+Saalbach and Hinterglemm, just 4 kilometres up the valley, offer plenty of Hotel options and both resorts enjoy a lively après-ski and nightlife scene.

 St Johann in Tirol

 Located between the north face of the Kitzbüheler Horn and the mighty Wilder Kaiser mountains, St Johann is a pretty resort town whose ski area is best suited to beginners, intermediates and mixed ability groups.
-With a good après-ski scene and a superb choice of mountain restaurants, the resort also serves as a great base for exploring neighbouring resorts (Waidring, Schneewinkel, Kitzbühel, Ski Welt and Fieberbrunn).
+St Johann has some wonderful rustic mountain huts to explore, a good après-ski scene and makes a great base for day-tripping to neighbouring resorts.

 Zell am See-Kaprun

 The Stubai Valley lies high above Innsbruck and offers four ski areas of which the Stubai Glacier is the main attraction.
-This is Austria's largest glacier ski area with over 110 kilometres of snow-sure slopes open from October to June.
-Most guests opt to stay in the main resort village of Neustift which is just 30 minute’s transfer from Innsbruck and the Stubai Valley is a great choice for early and late season skiing for all abilities.
+This is Austria's largest glacier ski area with over 110 kilometres of snow-sure slopes for all abilities open from October to June and the central resort village of Neustift is just 30 minute’s transfer from Innsbruck.

 Other Austrian Ski Resorts

-If you are looking for a particular resort or hotel in Austria, just let us know and we can run a search through our tailor-made and travel agency departments.
+These Austrian ski resorts are just a selection that we feature.
+If you are looking for a particular resort or specific hotel in Austria, just let us know and we’ll run a search through the tailor-made and travel agency side of our business.